TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 18/Luke 18.6.md

 ---

-And the Lord said, Hear what the unrighteous judge saith.
+The Lord said, "Listen to what the unrighteous judge says.